shehanmakani/shehanmakani/README.md

 ### *Bridging the Gap Between Software and Steel*

 ---
+Chemical Engineer - background in process engineering, design, operations, and project management.
+Proven ability to deliver safe and efficient solutions in industrial chemical projects, specialized pharmaceutical industries.

+CEO at Chemrich Global.
+Co-Founder at ChemeNova LLC.
+Pursuing Tech MBA (Concentration: AI & Entrepreneurship)

+currently building AI systems for specialty chemical formulation -- and running the supply chain that field-tests them at scale.

 ## ⚡ The Mission
 I am an AI Engineer and Chemical Technologist engineering the **"Agentic Shift"** in industrial manufacturing.
 My work focuses on replacing static workflows with autonomous, self-optimizing systems that understand both high-level code and low-level molecular kinetics.